|

 - Bonus points if a character quotes the title in the work itself.

 Despite the name, the quote need not come from literature per se.
-The most common non-literary sources for titles are probably songs (see also Titled After The Song) and political speeches.
+Common non-literary sources for titles include political speeches, and songs (but see Titled After the Song for examples of the latter).
 Many of these quotes will be Stock Quotes.
-A subtrope of Shout Out.
-Also see Stock Episode Titles.
+A subtrope of Shout-Out, and often accompanied by an Inspiration Nod.

 Examples